jundalisay/superb/content/en/research/poincare/science/chapter-13.md

 The displacements of the moving part may be studied under the action of another closed current.
 On the other hand, Ampère had no means of studying the action of an open current either on a closed or on another open current.

-1. The Case of Closed Currents
+### 1. The Case of Closed Currents

 In the case of the mutual action of two closed currents, experiment revealed to Ampère remarkably simple laws.
 The following will be useful to us in the sequel:

-(1) If the intensity of the currents is kept constant, and if the two circuits, after having undergone any dis- placements and deformations whatever, return finally to their initial positions, the total work done by the electro- dynamical actions is zero.
+1. If the intensity of the currents is kept constant, and if the two circuits, after having undergone any dis- placements and deformations whatever, return finally to their initial positions, the total work done by the electro- dynamical actions is zero.
 In other words, there is an electro-dynamical potential of the two circuits propor- tional to the product of their intensities, and depending on the form and relative positions of the circuits; the work done by the electro-dynamical actions is equal to the change of this potential.

-(2) The action of a closed solenoid is zero.
+2. The action of a closed solenoid is zero.

-(3) The action of a circuit C on another voltaic cir- cuit C 0 depends only on the “magnetic field” developed by the circuit C. At each point in space we can, in fact, define in magnitude and direction a certain force called “magnetic force,” which enjoys the following properties:— (a) The force exercised by C on a magnetic pole is applied to that pole, and is equal to the magnetic force multiplied by the magnetic mass of the pole.electro-dynamics.
+3. The action of a circuit C on another voltaic circuit C 0 depends only on the “magnetic field” developed by the circuit C.

+At each point in space we can, in fact, define in magnitude and direction a certain force called “magnetic force,” which enjoys the following properties:

+(a) The force exercised by C on a magnetic pole is applied to that pole, and is equal to the magnetic force multiplied by the magnetic mass of the pole.
-255
 (b) A very short magnetic needle tends to take the direction of the magnetic force, and the couple to which it tends to reduce is proportional to the product of the